 • psychological care for children under 18 years of age

-How does health insurance work?
 Private health insurance in Norway is provided by for-profit insurance companies and allows for quick access, a larger choice of private providers, and better facilities.
-Nine percent of Norway’s population (15% of the workforce) have some kind of private medical insurance.
+10% of Norway’s population (15% of the workforce) have some kind of private medical insurance.
 Ninety-one percent of private insurance policies are paid for by an employer.
+While some employers believe it reduces sick leave, no strong evidence supports this, making it more of a perk than a necessity in a country where quality public healthcare is already available to everyone.

 Health Insurance Coverage

-Private health insurance in this country does not cover acute cases or emergency hospitalization.
+Private health insurance in this country does not cover acute cases or emergency hospitalization; these remain the responsibility of the public system.
 Here is an example of what some health insurance plans might cover:

 • dental care